duraki/devist/README.md

 * [License](#license)

 ## How do I devist?
 (Getting started)
-- A fact is you are a developer having typical `CHANGELOG.md` in your project/repository:
+- You are a developer with a typical `changelog.md` file in your project:

-*devist**, will help you to keep your logfile clean and readable in specifically crafted format based on Markdown.
-Not only that, but devist can generate and export these notes to `.html` and offer integration for webapps, static pages and **git**.

-The only thing you have to do is run `devist filename` command inside your project directory. **devist** will look for the given file and export beautiful HTML page of release notes.
+**devist**, helps you to:
+* keep your logfile clean and readable,
+* export these file to `*.html` with your theme choice
+* integrated in git or deployment
+* offer number of features ...

 ![preview-devist-iterm](docs/img/devist_export.png)

 **Install Devist through Gem**: